Ibot-11/Tap-Automatic-Offset-Calibration/README.md

 The thermal expansion compensation is an additional feature, which you can use in order to compensate for different extruder temperatures.
 Since you do all your calibration at a probing temperature (150°C), the actual nozzle position changes a tiny bit when heated to a different printing temperature due to thermal expansion.
 Where talking about values around 0,02mm between PLA temperatures (215°C) and ABS temperatures (260°C)
 This is not nearly enough to turn a good first layer to a bad one, but it’s enough to turn a perfect first layer into a good first layer.

-The adjustment is done via GCODE_OFFSET since you cannot edit the probe offset without restarting klipper.
+The adjustment is done via GCODE_OFFSET since you cannot edit the probe offset without restarting Klipper.
 (The same way AutoZ for Klicky does it)

 #### **Is this a polished mod?**
 **NO!** I use this method now for a while on my V2.4R2 with good results.
 I further polished it over the last months and rewrote the complete macro for V2.

 **Features:**
-Automatic calibration of the first layer once configured correctly Multiple “offset correction” values for different print surfaces (textured, smooth) which you can easily select via a macro.
++ Automatic calibration of the first layer once configured correctly
++ Multiple “offset correction” values for different print surfaces (textured, smooth) which you can easily select via a macro
-Automatic calibration and calculation of your hotend expansion factor between different temperatures (optional but recommended)
++ Automatic calibration and calculation of your hotend thermal expansion factor (optional but recommended)
-Adds a z-endstop, but still homes with tap.
-No reference index required.
++ Adds a z-endstop, but still homes with tap.
+No reference index required

-## Installation
+## <ins>Installation</ins>
 **ATTENTION!
 Use at your own RISK!**

-### Installing the endstop
+### <ins>Installing the endstop</ins>
 This depends on the endstop you are using.
 Currently there are 2 options:

 **Modified Voron Endstop:** (Coming soon)
 **Machined hex bolt:** (Only available for beta testers)

-#### Connecting the endstop**
+### <ins>Connecting the endstop</ins>
 Crimp a connector to the wire and connect the endstop to any GND endstop connection.

-### Connecting the nozzle/hotend to a endstop pin
+### <ins>Connecting the Nozzle/Hotend to a Endstop Pin</ins>
 This is a bit more complicated and depends on your hotend.
 A **Dragon HF** for example needs some “scratching” where the spacers go into the heatsink in order to get a proper connection.
 I just wrapped some wire around one of the mounting bolts.
 Simple, but it works.
 ![1688649731782](https://github.com/Ibot-11/Tap-Automatic-Offset-Calibration/assets/84148069/436eb798-a63f-4144-8f68-e83508b941c4)